aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/HoloLeif.md

 - `data[0]` is incremented.
 If it reaches 5, this move, move 2 and move 4 can't be used anymore
 - `data[1]` is set to 3 so this move, move 2 and move 4 can't be used for the next 2 actor turns

-## Move 5 - Party wide icicle throw
+## Move 5 - Party wide icicle throw with potential [Freeze](../../Actors%20states/BattleCondition/Freeze.md) infliction
 A party wide icicle throw.

 ### `nonphyscal` set to true